SpiderLabs/Responder/README.txt

 - WPAD rogue transparent proxy server.
 This module will *silently* grab the encrypted credentials of anyone launching Internet Explorer on the network.
 It will also grab the cookie of the requested page.
 This module is higly effective.
+You can now send your custom files to a victim.

 CONSIDERATIONS
 ==============